lnfernux/lnfernux.github.io/_posts/2018-10-28-securingwindowsserver12.md

 published: true
 ---

+Welcome to the newest chapter in the series.

-### Chapter 1, Part 2: Implement server patching, updating solutions and malware protection
+# Chapter 1, Part 2: Implement server patching, updating solutions and malware protection